Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Approach

-An agent is considered trained on a given environment when it can reach a reward threshold $l$.
-The policy learned is then considered as the satisfactory policy to solve the environment. \\Our algorithm works as follow: new environments are drawn sequentially and randomly from the distribution $M_i \sim \mathcal M$, $i~\in~\mathbb N$.
+Our approach, based on an eco-system of agents, makes use of the generalizability of each agent to cover a higher number of environments in a given distribution of environments $\mathcal{M}$ (Figure \ref{adaptability_concept}).
+An agent is considered trained on a given environment when it can reach a reward threshold $l \in \mathbb R$.
+The policy learned is then considered as the satisfactory policy to solve the environment. \\Our algorithm works as follows: new environments are drawn sequentially and randomly from the distribution $M_i \sim \mathcal M$, $i~\in~\mathbb N$.
 When the first environment is drawn, there is no agent in the pool.
 When a new environment $M_{i}$ is presented to the algorithm, it first looks whether one agent $e_{j}$ from the pool $\mathcal{E}=\{e_1, \ldots, e_n\}$ can solve $M_{i}$ without additional training.
 When a new environment is presented to the eco-system, the policy $\pi$ of a given agent $e_{j}$, noted as $\pi^{e_{j}}$, will be tested on the new environment.
 In the worst case, each agent $e_{j}$ being part of the pool of agents $\mathcal{E}$ need to be checked.
+Our approach assumes that it is not an issue to initially try out many policies, but that training a new one/retraining an existing one is a bigger problem and should be reduced to minimal amount. (for example in a limited computational setup like IOT) Our approach tries to replace as much as possible the learning phases by inference phases which consumes far less computational resources.
 In order to optimize the search of a good enough policy $\pi^{e*}$ in the pool of agents $\mathcal{E}$, the agents in the pool are ordered by number of environments they have already solved, thus checking the policy $\pi^{e_{j}}$ that solved the highest number of environments first.
 If $e_{j}$ can solve $M_{i}$ then the new environment is added to the list of environments the agent $e_{j}$ can solve.
 Otherwise, a new agent $e_{n+1}$ is created, trained on $M_{i}$ until it can reach the reward threshold $l$ and is added to the pool $\mathcal{E}$.
+This new agent $e_{n+1}$ is then tested on the list of environments previously solved by the pool $\mathcal{E}$, and each environment solved by $e_{n+1}$ is added to its list of environments.
+If $e_{n+1}$ can solve all the environment of an existing $e_{j}$ agent in the pool $\mathcal{E}$ then $e_{j}$ is removed from the pool.
+This part is optional as generalizability will work without it, but this ensure that the pool of agents $\mathcal{E}$ is kept to a reasonable number of agents $e$ at the expense of having to test new agents on many environments.
+This setting is needed in a system with limited resources (memory, computational capabilities) in order to keep the pool of agents manageable.
+This approach can be discussed, as it creates an additional inference workload each time a new agent is added to the pool.
+However, by replacing less effective agents by a smaller number of better agents, we also reduce the test time of the agents in the pool each time an unknown environment is presented, which we have observed happens more often than adding a new agent to the pool.
+Also this optimization part is as indicated above not mandatory to ensure good performance of our approach and it is only composed of inference and not training actions, which are quite low on the computational side.
+The pesudo-code of our approach is detailed in Algorithm~\ref{codetrainingmultiagent} with $e_{n}$ being the agent $n$ of the pool $\mathcal{E}$, $\mathcal{R}^{\pi_{e_{n}}}_{M_{i}}$ being the total reward gathered by the agent $e_{n}$ on the environment $M_{i}$, $l$ representing the threshold to consider the policy $\pi^{e_{n}}$ successful, $e^{*}$ identifying the agent which solved successfully the new environment, and $\delta^{e_{n}}$ being the list of environments solved successfully by the agent $e_{n}$.